spajus/hubot-control/README.md

 [How to get Hubot on HipChat using Hubot Control on CentOS Linux](http://varaneckas.com/blog/hubot-hipchat-centos/)

-## Upcoming Book
+## Book: Automation and Monitoring with Hubot

-There is a book about Hubot in progress: [Automation and Monitoring with Hubot](https://leanpub.com/automation-and-monitoring-with-hubot).
-It will cover the use of Hubot Control among many other topics.
+[Automation and Monitoring with Hubot](https://leanpub.com/automation-and-monitoring-with-hubot) is already available at Leanpub.

 ## Running on Heroku